Ukraine calls for moves to unblock ports and prevent global food crisis | Headlines

 Ukraine calls for moves to unblock ports and prevent global food crisis

+Canadian Prime Minister Justin Trudeau, who visited Kyiv on Sunday, said his country would help Ukraine work out options on how to export stored grain.
+SILOS OF BLOCKED GRAIN Michel, who chairs summits of the European Union's national leaders, wrote on Twitter that he had seen silos full of grain, wheat and corn in Odesa that was ready for export but blocked.
+"This badly needed food is stranded because of the Russian war and blockade of Black Sea ports.

-Ukraine's president called on the international community on Monday to take immediate steps to end a Russian blockade of his country's ports to allow wheat exports and prevent a global food crisis.
-President Volodymyr Zelenskiy made his comments in an online post after speaking to European Council President Charles Michel who was visiting the city of Odesa, a major Black Sea port for exporting agricultural products.
+Ukraine's president said on Monday that trade at the country's ports was at a standstill and urged the international community to take immediate steps to end a Russian blockade to allow wheat shipments and prevent a global food crisis.
+Volodymyr Zelenskiy made the comments after speaking to European Council President Charles Michel, who was visiting Odesa - the major Black Sea port for exporting agricultural products where missiles struck tourist sites and destroyed buildings on Monday.

-Ukraine's president called on the international community on Monday to take immediate steps to end a Russian blockade of his country's ports to allow wheat exports and prevent a global food crisis.

-President Volodymyr Zelenskiy made his comments in an online post after speaking to European Council President Charles Michel who was visiting the city of Odesa, a major Black Sea port for exporting agricultural products.
-"It is important to prevent a food crisis in the world caused by Russia's aggressive actions," Zelenskiy wrote on the Telegram messaging app.
-"Immediate measures must be taken to unblock Ukrainian ports for wheat exports."
+"For the first time in decades and decades, in Odesa there is no regular movement of the merchant fleet, there is no routine port work.
+This has probably never happened in Odesa since World War Two," Zelenskiy said in a video address.
+"And this is a blow not only to Ukraine.
+Without our agricultural exports, dozens of countries in different parts of the world are already on the brink of food shortages.
+And over time, the situation can become, frankly, frightening."

+Ukraine was the world's fourth-largest exporter of maize (corn) in the 2020/21 season and the No.6 wheat exporter, according to International Grains Council data.
+But nearly 25 million tonnes of grains are now stuck in Ukraine, a U.N. food agency official said on Friday.
+"Immediate measures must be taken to unblock Ukrainian ports for wheat exports," Zelenskiy said earlier on his Telegram messaging channel.

-"This badly needed food is stranded because of the Russian war and blockade of Black sea ports.
+"This badly needed food is stranded because of the Russian war and blockade of Black Sea ports.
 Causing dramatic consequences for vulnerable countries.
 We need a global response," he wrote.
-Russia's blockade of Ukrainian ports since invading on Feb.
-24 have added to volatility in international financial markets, sending commodity prices higher.
+Russia's blockade of Ukrainian ports since the invasion on Feb.
+24 has added to volatility in international financial markets, sending commodity prices higher.

-U.N.
-Secretary-General Antonio Guterres said last week the problem of global food security cannot be solved without restoring Ukrainian agricultural production to the world market.
-SPRING SOWING

-Ukraine has sown about 7 million hectares of spring crops so far this year, or 25-30% less than in the corresponding period of 2021, Agriculture Minister Mykola Solskyi said earlier on Monday.
+Ukraine has sown about 7 million hectares of spring crops this year, or 25-30% less than a year earlier, Agriculture Minister Mykola Solskyi said on Monday.
 He said Ukraine had exported 1.090 million tonnes of grain in April, but that the sowing was not of the same quality as last year and the sowing area for corn was smaller.

-Solskyi underlined the importance of exports of Ukrainian grain via Romania, where they are being taken by rail, but said those exports could be complicated in two months by exports of the new wheat crop in Romania and Bulgaria.
-Baltic ports offered the most attractive other alternative for exporting grain, he said.

-Repeating allegations that Russia has been stealing grain from Ukraine during the war, Solskyi said Ukraine regarded any ships carrying grain via the port of Sevastopol in the Crimea region to be stolen.
-"Work is under way so that this stolen grain can be quickly seized," he said, without giving details.

-Russia, which annexed Crimea from Ukraine in 2014, has denied stealing Ukrainian grain.
 Moscow says its "special operation" in Ukraine is designed to disarm and denazify its smaller neighbour.
 Ukraine and the West say this is a false pretext for an unprovoked war of aggression by Russia.
-(Addition reporting by Max Hunder, Editing by Timothy Heritage)
+(Addition reporting by Max Hunder in Kyiv and Ronald Popeski in Winnipeg; Editing by Timothy Heritage and Himani Sarkar)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)